niamster/gh-notifications-osx/README.md

 On the badge click, the app opens your favourite browser to show pending notifications on [GitHub](https://github.com/notifications?query=reason%3Aparticipating+is%3Aunread).

+To enable macOS notifications you might need to explicitly enable them in system preferences, see [this](https://support.apple.com/en-us/HT204079).

 Since this is a perfect application it does not give you a way to quit it.
 If you really want to stop it, you should show no mercy and kill it, for example with `pkill -f gh-notifications-osx.app`.

 Good luck!